 pool config

-Prints the log, trajectory, and config directories, plus the credentials file path.
+Prints the log, trajectory, and config directories, plus the credentials path.

 pool config settings